tkw1536/OpenMath-JSON/README.md

 yarn saveschema
 ```

-[This file}(src/schema/openmath.json) is committed in the repository.
+[The Resulting File](src/schema/openmath.json) is committed in the repository.

 ## Demo Website and Conversion to/from XML